 You probable noticed a button at the bottom of the administration page which allows a file to be searched for and uploaded to the target as a new software version.
 This is an example of using the HTTP POST method to transfer data to the embedded device.
-The μTasker project for the KIRIN3 supports the upload of complete new software using this method (as well as by FTP and even USB).
-For further details about using this capability on the M5225X see the document http://www.utasker.com/docs/uTasker/BM-Booloader for M5223X.PDF :You will see that you will then be able to develop code for a real target on the internet, including uploading it from anywhere where you have web access to it!
+The μ Tasker project for the M5225X supports the upload of complete new software using this method (as well as by FTP and even USB), which is a very powerful feature!!
+We will test this later on the target and you will see that you will then be able to develop code for a real target on the internet, including uploading it from anywhere where you have web access to it!